 By investing in a fold-out solar panel and a rechargeable power bank (total cost of £100) on sunny days I can capture all that bonus free energy and store it to later charge my phone and tablet, which are things that always need plugging in.
 The power bank stores loads and is handy for travel too.

-On the recharging front I also recently converted all the batteries in the house to rechargeable ones, as it seemed wasteful to keep buying new packs of batteries (partly driven by my son’s toys...).
-As a bonus the Energizer batteries I’ve opted for are partly made from recycled batteries themselves, which is a nice touch and the charger is super fast.
+On the recharging front I also recently converted all the batteries in the house to rechargeable ones, as it seemed wasteful to keep buying new packs of batteries (partly driven by my kids' toys...).
+The Energizer batteries I’ve opted for are partly made from recycled batteries themselves, which is a nice bonus and the charger is super fast.

-I work from home so to get to work involves no transport.
-I do live rurally so a car is needed to get about, even if just to get to the train station but it’s not used everyday and I walk locally whenever possible.
+I've mostly worked from home since 2015 so to get to work involves no transport.
+I now live rurally so a car is needed to get about, even if just to get to the train station but it’s not used everyday and I walk locally whenever possible.
 None of this has prevented me from successfully working with clients from around the world without ever meeting face to face.

 I’ve no great interest in going to or speaking at conferences so I find it easy to resist the need to fly for work.
-Whilst I’ve had to take flights in 2019, I didn’t fly at all in 2017 or 2018 by exploring some of the great places in the UK and nearby Europe for holidays.
-I see excessive air travel as the main thing that many otherwise eco-aware people aren’t prepared to admit to and change.
+Whilst I took a couple of flights in 2019, I didn’t fly at all in 2017, 2018, or 2020, and instead explored some of the great places in the UK and nearby Europe for holidays.
+I saw air travel as the main thing that many people aren’t prepared to admit to and reduce but it looks like the events of 2020 might have changed that.

-Obviously another way to reduce your impact on the environment is not to buy many new things, with all the materials their creation requires.
-I’m still a big fan of my 2014 MacBook Pro and I’m trying to keep that running as long as possible.
-One thing that might be helping is a switch to dark mode for as many apps as possible, which has mean lower battery usage (according to Google can be as much as 63%).
+Another thing that might be helping is a switch to dark mode for as many apps as possible, which has meant lower battery usage (according to Google can be as much as 63%).